 What type of uniform do you want?

-In the first phase the person commissioning the uniform will tell us what type of uniform it is looking for and the environment in which they want to use it.
-By way of example, is the uniform intended to work in both hot and cold climates, will it comprise just shirts and suit trousers, what accessories will accompany it i.e. gloves, bags and shoes, should we include corporate colors in any of the garments, number of uniforms required .. .
+is the uniform intended to work in both hot and cold climates, will it comprise just shirts and suit trousers, what accessories will accompany it i.e. gloves, bags and shoes, should we include corporate colors in any of the garments, number of uniforms required .. .

 To provide a complete briefing on the uniform, I recommend providing the following information: